sab1126/magicface/README.md

 You can test our model by editing the images we provided.
 Model inference needs an identity image to edit, a background image for attribute condition and an AU condition.

+> This script will directly download model by model cards of Huggingface, so first time testing the download may take a lot of time.

 * Test the model: